lsst-ts/ts_observatory_control/doc/user-guide/user-guide.rst

 The idea is that, after running :py:meth:`enable <lsst.ts.observatory.control.RemoteGroup.enable>`, all CSCs in the group will be in the ``ENABLED`` state.
 Components that where already in ``ENABLED`` state will be left in that state.
 For components in any other state the method will make sure to send the required state transition commands to enable them.
-The method can run without any input argument, though one must be aware that it need to know what setting to load when transition from ``STANDBY`` to ``DISABLED``.
+The method can run without any input argument.
-If no input is given, the method will inspect the ``settingVersions`` event from the CSCs in the group and select the first item in ``settingVersions.recommendedSettingsLabels``.
-It is possible to provide settings either partially of fully using the ``settings`` input parameter.

 Following are a couple of examples of how to use the :py:meth:`enable <lsst.ts.observatory.control.RemoteGroup.enable>` method.

 ..
-TODO: (DM-26261) Add/Document feature to inspect all settings from all components in a group.
+TODO: (DM-26261) Add/Document feature to inspect all overrides from all components in a group.

-This will inspect the ``settingVersions`` event from all CSCs in the `ATCS` group to determine the ``settingsToApply`` for each one of them.
+This will inspect the ``configurationsAvailable`` event from all CSCs in the `ATCS` group to determine the ``override`` for each one of them.

 .. code:: python